-Canned oysters, which are either plain or smoked, have been removed from their shells; shelled oysters must be pasteurized and canned or frozen before sale.
+Canned oysters, which are either plain or smoked, have been removed from their shells.
+Shelled oysters must be pasteurized and canned or frozen before sale.
 Canned oysters suffer a loss in flavor from the time they were fresh and are usually used only in cooked dishes.
 Smoked, canned oysters are great for appetizers.

 You can freeze shucked oysters but never freeze oysters in their shell.
-Frozen raw shucked oysters will keep for up to 3 months.
+Frozen raw shucked oysters will keep for up to three months.
 They should be thawed in the refrigerator and then used as you would fresh oysters for cooking.

 Canned oysters will have an expiration date and should be refrigerated in their liquor in a covered container once opened.